-Hi!
-This page will constantly be updated, so please send your questions to us via Contacts and make it even better
+This page will Be constantly updated, please send your questions to us via Contacts and make it even better!

 Q: How much do workshops cost?

 Our current hosts Micro Folie Saint Germain en Laye offers free workshops!
 Get in touch with them to check availability

 We have also tested at The Guimet Museum in Paris, last December 2021, who are planning to offer sessions to the public in 2022 at their usual rates